(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 Everything from the floor, roof, all four walls, and interior finishings.

-And some such a poor job I wouldn't want to be in it moving at 60 miles an hour.
+Then, some such a poor job, I wouldn't want to be in it moving at 60 miles an hour.

-I consider 5 manufacturers to offer top-rated fifth wheels, out of the 13 North American manufacturers we list.
+I consider five manufacturers to offer top-rated fifth wheels out of the 13 North American manufacturers we list.

-So roughly 38% of the manufacturers can be considered to make top-rated Class A motorhomes.
+Therefore, roughly 38% of the manufacturers are considered to make top-rated Class A motorhomes.